4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

+### Version 1.5.0
+- Added some node.js payloads

 ### Version 1.4.9
 - Added a simple C# shell.
 - Added payload for reflective loading the C# shell into memory.
 (Needs full AMSI bypass)
-- Added Rastamouse's full AMSI Bypass
+- Covering this by adding Rastamouse's full AMSI Bypass
 - PowerShell: You can automatically upload and run full AMSI bypass.
 The partitial AMSI bypass makes this possible.
 - C# Shell: Automatically upload and run full AMSI bypass before loading it into memory
 - Updog and ngrok status showing in every menu